 Attention is constant, immediate, and personal.
 Almost immediately after moving in, residents stabilize and their comfort improves.
 One of our patients, given a two-week prognosis, lived for a whole extra year under our care!

 Warm & Welcoming

 Because staff and residents share meals together, they quickly get to know what foods residents are eating successfully and what everyone enjoys.
-If they notice someone dislikes a particular meal, they create a separate dish next time.
+If they notice someone dislikes a particular food, they create a separate dish next time.

 Residents & Their Families

 Before COVID-19, intimate nursing care facilities like Verona Court had open visitation during the day.
 Families were encouraged to stop by and spend as much time with their loved ones as they could.
 Often, they took them out for a drive or a meal or back home for a night.
-We made is easy as possible for them to stay close and check in.
+We made it easy as possible for them to stay close and check in.